Assume we place it inside /Users/fangjun/open-source

 wget https://github.com/k2-fsa/sherpa-onnx/releases/download/speaker-recongition-models/3dspeaker_speech_eres2net_base_200k_sv_zh-cn_16k-common.onnx

-Please check that your directory looks exactly
+Please check that your directory looks exactly like the following:

 (py38) fangjuns-MacBook-Pro:rawfile fangjun$ pwd